 Another favorite science activity involves candy hearts.
 For this experiment, the students read about the affects of water temperate on solutions.
 They create a hypothesis and then test how the temperature of water affects candy hearts.
 Grab the free printables for this Valentine’s Day science activity here.

-Valentine’s Day Party Letter and Class List
+FREE Valentine’s Day Party Letter and Class List

 Those are just a few of my favorite Valentine’s Day activities that are perfect for upper elementary students.
 What are your favorite activities for Valentine’s Day?